AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/understanding-the-seo-dashboard-seo-snapshot.md

 Rock on!
 Let's keep movin'.

-## Average Page Optimization Score {#average-page-optimization-score}
+## [!UICONTROL Average Page Optimization Score] {#average-page-optimization-score}

-The Average Page Optimization Score is a proprietary Marketo score which measures all the pages on your site on a scale of 1 to 100.
+The [!UICONTROL Average Page Optimization Score] is a proprietary Marketo score which measures all the pages on your site on a scale of 1 to 100.

 It's based on a compilation of dozens of best practices.
 A score of 70 or higher indicates a well-optimized site.